 Bottled water is usually safe when it comes to bacterial contaminants, but in 2015, Niagara Brand bottled water issued a recall out of an abundance of caution because of possible E. coli contamination, even though no illnesses were reported.
 The danger from E. coli-infected water usually comes from sources like private wells or drinking straight from a body of water that has been contaminated.
 If you're getting your drinking or cooking water from a source that could possibly be contaminated, there are ultraviolet water-treatment systems that can kill the bacteria, or in a pinch, boiling the water for at least one minute will also kill contaminants.

-Earlier this year, 7 tons of ground beef were recalled because of E. coli contamination.
+In 2018, 7 tons of ground beef were recalled because of E. coli contamination.
 These bacteria commonly live in the digestive tracts of cows, whose meat may become infected during slaughtering and processing.
 Since E. coli in beef is fairly common, beef should be fully cooked before being consumed.
 That means a medium-rare cheeseburger, while delicious, may also be dangerous.
 To stay clear of E. coli poisoning from beef, burgers, steaks, roasts and other cuts of meat, they should be cooked to well-done.
 The U.S. Department of Agriculture recommends cooking beef to an internal temperature of 160 degrees Fahrenheit (71 Celsius).

 Pasteurization kills bacteria in juice (and in dairy and eggs), but fresh juice can have E. coli passed on from the fresh produce it was made from.
 In 2013, 13 people became ill from E. coli after drinking unpasteurized apple juice from High Hill Ranch in California.
 The one sure way to avoid E. coli in any juice is to make sure it's been pasteurized before drinking it.